 We really strive to serve good coffee, and we know there are many coffee places but very few good ones.
 We purchased a good Italian machine and along with training all of our staff in good Barista principles now serve really excellent coffee.
 Of course we also sourced hard to get coffee materials and equipment overseas.

 Every good hotel, restaurant and coffee shop has reliable and good gourmet coffee beans suppliers.
-We serve only the best Philippines coffee beans using good equipment and well trained barista's.
+We serve only the best Philippines coffee beans using good coffee making equipment and well trained barista's.